HelenaPapantidis/HelenaPapantidis/README.md

 ## Hi there I'm Helena Papantidis 👋 Welcome to my profile!
-I’m a junior QA professional with a passion for delivering quality in every aspect of a product.
+QA Engineer with experience in manual, automated, and API testing using tools like Selenium, Java, TestNG, and Postman.
+Skilled in using bug tracking systems such as Jira and TestRail to ensure smooth functionality and user-friendly performance.
+Focused on teamwork and finding practical solutions to deliver reliable and high-quality results.
  While I didn’t begin my career in quality assurance, I quickly found my calling here—QA is about much more than catching bugs; it’s about understanding the bigger picture, refining processes, and ensuring that every user has a seamless experience.
 Now, I’m on a mission to grow my skills and bring a detail-oriented, proactive approach to quality.

 Here are some ideas to get you started: